yopsitsme/Mini-project-in-databases/README.md

-# Mini-project-in-databases

 Submitters: Chana Perel Kats, Rachel Lea Izchaki

-System Specification Document – Sports Class Management System System Name: Sports Class Management System
-Purpose:
-The purpose of this system is to efficiently manage all information related to sports classes, including students, teachers, sports class groups, equipment, and locations.
-The system enables tracking of participant registration, class scheduling, costs, and the allocation of equipment and instructors to different classes.

-Main Entities in the System:
-Person – Super-type
-Subtypes:
-Student – Attributes: unique ID, address, email, phone number, date of birth, name.
-Teacher – Attributes: unique ID, salary, hire date, email, phone number, name, date of birth.
-Sports Class – Attributes: unique ID, class name, number of participants, cost, duration.
-Group of Sports Classes – Attributes: unique ID, level, day of the week, start time, minimum age, current number of participants.

-Relationships:
-Participate_in – Students can participate in sports class groups.
-Belongs_to – Sports classes belong to a sports group.
-Teaches – A teacher teaches a specific group.
-Location – Attributes: unique ID, location name, city, capacity.

-Relationship: A sports class takes place at a specific location (Takes place).
-Equipment – Attributes: unique ID, name, quantity.
-Relationship: Sports classes require certain equipment (Needs).

-Main Relationships in the System:
-Students participate in sports class groups (Many-to-Many).
-A teacher teaches a sports class group (One-to-Many).
-A sports class takes place at one location (Many-to-One).
-A sports class requires equipment (Many-to-Many).
-A sports class belongs to a sports class group (Many-to-One).

-Summary:
-The system provides comprehensive management of sports classes, tracking students, teachers, equipment, and locations.
-The data is organized hierarchically and clearly: the Person entity is divided into Students and Teachers; Sports Classes are linked to Sports Class Groups; each class has a responsible teacher, a specific location, and required equipment.
+📘 Sports Class Management System

+Stage A – System Specification and Implementation Files

+🏁 Introduction

+The Sports Class Management System is designed to manage all information related to sports classes efficiently.

+It supports handling of students, teachers, class groups, equipment, and locations — enabling structured data management and easy tracking of participants, class schedules, costs, and resource allocation.

+The main functionalities include:

+Registration management for students.

+Scheduling and management of sports classes.

+Tracking and assigning teachers and equipment to specific groups.

+Managing locations and capacity for different activities.

+Maintaining data consistency and supporting data backup and recovery.

+🧩 System Description

+Main Entities

+Person (super-type)

+Student – ID, name, address, email, phone, date of birth.

+Teacher – ID, name, date of birth, email, phone, hire date, salary.

+Sports Class – ID, name, cost, duration, number of participants.

+Group of Sports Classes – ID, level, day, start time, min age, current participants.

+Location – ID, location name, city, capacity.

+Equipment – ID, name, quantity.

+Main Relationships

+Students participate in sports class groups (many-to-many).

+Teachers teach specific groups (one-to-many).

+A sports class takes place at one location (many-to-one).

+A sports class needs certain equipment (many-to-many).

+Each sports class belongs to a sports class group (many-to-one).

+🧠 Design Decisions

+The Person entity was defined as a super-type to prevent data duplication and ensure scalability.

+Many-to-Many relationships (e.g., Students ↔ Groups, Classes ↔ Equipment) were resolved using junction tables.

+Primary keys are numeric and auto-incremented for simplicity and data integrity.

+The foreign keys ensure referential integrity between related entities.

+The DSD diagram was built based on the final normalized structure (up to 3NF).

+📊 ERD and DSD Diagrams

+The following diagrams are included in the submission:

+ERD Diagram: Logical model showing all entities and relationships.

+DSD Diagram: Physical database structure including table names, attributes, and key constraints.

+💾 Data Insertion Methods

+Three different data insertion methods were implemented as required:

+Manual SQL Inserts:

+Implemented in insertTables.sql.

+Inserts sample data into all relevant tables.

+Programming-Based Insertion:

+Implemented via code in the Programming folder.

+The program generates and executes SQL INSERT statements automatically.

+Includes both source code and output examples.

+Data Import from Files:

+Implemented via the DataImportFiles folder.

+Includes configuration files and CSV data sources used for import.

+Each folder contains the files relevant to the chosen insertion method.

+🗄️ Backup and Restore

+Data Backup Process – Exporting the full database schema and data.

+Data Restore Process – Importing the backup file and verifying the restored database.